James Livingston (American Revolution): American Revolutionary War

 Up to, and then also following, the arrival of the American forces at Île aux Noix in early September, Livingston was active in the Chambly area, raising local support for the Americans.
 On September 15, he reported to Schuyler that militia under his control had cut off Fort Chambly from communication with Montreal, and that Brown and Ethan Allen were raising additional troops and guarding the southern shore of the Saint Lawrence River.

 Forces under his command, numbering about 200, participated in the capture of Fort Chambly on October 18, along with militia under Brown's command.
 On November 20, Montgomery made him a colonel in the Continental Army, and gave him command of the 1st Canadian Regiment, consisting mainly of the troops he had recruited.
 This regiment then served at the battle of Quebec in December 1775, and the ensuing retreat.
 They later saw action in the Saratoga campaign, including the relief of the siege of Fort Stanwix in August 1777, both Battles of Saratoga, and the Battle of Rhode Island.

 Livingston was in command of Verplanck's Point on the Hudson River in September 1780, when he played a crucial role in the unmasking of Benedict Arnold's treachery.
 While on guard duty, his troops fired on the British sloop of war Vulture, forcing that vessel to retreat southwards.
 This ship had brought British Major John André to meet with General Arnold.
 After being driven off in his approach by water, he attempted to re-approach on land by portaging in civilian clothing.
 He was captured with incriminating papers in his possession.
 André was hanged as a spy, and Arnold, knowing that his plot had been discovered, managed to escape to the British lines.

 Livingston retired from the Continental Army on January 1, 1781.
 In recognition of his service, he was granted 3500 acre of land near where Tyre, New York is today.
 In 1801, Congress awarded him another 1280 acre of land near the modern location of Columbus, Ohio.

 Post-war

 After the war, Livingston settled in Saratoga.
 From July 1, 1783 until June 30, 1788, he served in the New York State Assembly beginning with the 7th Legislature and continuing through the 8th, 9th, 10th, and finally, the 11th New York State Legislature as a Federalist.
 He served again from July 1, 1789 until June 30, 1791 during the 13th and 14th Legislatures.

 Livingston served as a member of the first Board of Regents of the University of New York from April 13, 1787 until his resignation in 1797.
 He was replaced by Abraham Van Vechten.

+Death

+Livingston died in Saratoga, New York, in 1832, at age 85.